 Bangladesh is flourished with rich biodiversity.
 Based on geographic and biogeographic features, ecosystem diversity of Bangladesh are: Hill ranges; Evergreen and semievergreen forests; Dry-deciduous and moist deciduous forests; Grasslands; Reed lands; Floodplains; Rivers; Low-lying islands (Char lands); Ox-bow lakes (Baors); River back swamps (Haors); Open woodlands (Village Grove); Low-lying deep depressions (Beels); Ponds/canals/ditches; Estuary; Coastal mudflats, Coastal islands; Mangrove swamp; Coral-associated island; and Marine ecosystems.
 The ecosystems of Bangladesh can also be divided into broad cluster on the basis of biophysical characteristics-(a) Terrestrial, (b) Inland Water, and (c) Marine and Coastal.
 The species diversity is endowed with rich flora and fauna.
 The reason behind this, is the country's unique geo-physical location, tropical climate and fertile landmass.
 However, the number of species are decreasing gradually because of direct and indirect intervention of human being and the rapid change of climate.
-The declining trend is higher especially in species diversity and mega fauna in particular.33
+The declining trend is higher especially in species diversity and mega fauna in particular33.

-33 DoE 2015.
-Biodiversity National Assessment (Fifth National Report to the Convention on Biological Diversity).
-Department of Environment, Ministry of Environment, Forest and Climate Change, Government of the People's Republic of Bangladesh, pp. 3- 20.
+33 DoE (2015).
+Fifth National Report of Bangladesh to the Convention on Biological Diversity, Biodiversity National Assessment 2015.
+Department of Environment.
+Ministry of Environment, Forest and Climate Change.
+Government of the People's Republic of Bangladesh, Dhaka, Bangladesh, 147pp.